leaty/rkeep/README.md

 Run install.sh or install manually.

 ### Server
-Run `rkeep-server` directly on startup, or as a user service.
+Run `rkeepd` directly on startup, or as a user service.
 Note however that the service may need to be modified to start after your display manager, otherwise rofi may not show up.

-Personally I have no valid `After=` target for the service because I don't use a display manager, so I just add `systemctl --user start rkeep` in `.xinitrc` and omit enabling the service.
+Personally I have no valid `After=` target for the service because I don't use a display manager, so I just add `systemctl --user start rkeepd` in `.xinitrc` and omit enabling the service.

 ### Client
-Set up a keybind or a shortcut to run `rkeep-client -s mykeys`.
+Set up a keybind or a shortcut to run e.g. `rkeep -s mykeys`, or run it manually.